puzzlet/WikiAtlas_scripts/README.md

  * {ITEM}_shaded_relief_map-wikimaps.png (wp colored relief)

 **Customization:**
 Provided layers can be combined, deleted, edited by graphists.
-Relevant `*.makifile` and color palettes can also be edited.
+For more, relevant `*.makifile` and color palettes can also be edited.

 ## Getting Started